levinjoller/PrivateFinance/README.md

 ***

 ## Installation
-Insert the database backup into your local MSSQL server.\
+Insert the database backup (./db/DB-PrivateFinance.sql) into your local MSSQL server.
-NOTE: SQL file is comming soon.
 ***

 ## Author